w1z/Aricoin/README.md

 ## Network Source
 Aricoin is a a digital P2P currency descended from Bitcoin.
 Aricoin allows you to tip any social media user or website with just a username or web URL.
 Full features can be used with http://aricoinpay.com

-For more information, as well as an immediately useable, binary version of the Aricoin Network software, see [http://aricoin.org](http://aricoin.org).

 ## Coin Specifications
     - The default ports are 16567 (Connect) and 16568 (RPC)
 	- 3 min block target